Edward H. Arnold and Jeanne Donlevy Arnold Grant Program

 Another purpose of the grants is to encourage students to take advantage of powerful internship opportunities that will provide valuable, résumé-boosting experience.
-This year’s winners have secured exciting internships in Pittsburgh, Nashville, and Washington, D.C.
+Previous recipients have secured exciting internships in Pittsburgh, Nashville, and Washington, D.C.

 The first grants were awarded in the 2010-2011 academic year.
-Specifically, the experiential learning grants will fund:
+Typically, the experiential learning grants fund:

 - Campus-based student/faculty research projects across the curriculum;

 - Independent summer student research or scholarly projects; and

 - Independent student domestic or international internships.

 - Student-faculty research projects can request grant funding in the range of $3,000 to $10,000 each.

 - Independent student research project proposals can request from $500 to $3,000 each.